kolenaIO/kolena/docs/metrics/statistical-significance.md

 The margin of error is a good metric that can be used to understand the statistical significance of your model results;
 however, there are some limitations that we need to be aware of.

-1. The MOE calculation assumes a normal distribution or a sufficiently large sample size.
+1. The MOE calculation assumes a **normal distribution** on a sufficiently large sample size.

 2. The exact MOE calculation requires the sample proportion or population standard deviation, which is often unknown.